 As for our second important question, as mentioned, hopefully, the answer is “no.” Insurance companies following an accident will often reach out to injury victims and attempt to get a statement.
 Sometimes, during this process, they will ask for a medical release authorization to be signed.

 When Another Party is Liable for Your Alpharetta Car Wreck

 Fault, in general, is shown by the work of proving negligence on the part of that person.
-This is something best accomplished with the assistance of a skilled attorney.
+This is something best accomplished with the assistance of a skilled attorney or legal team.
 Legally, negligence is defined as either an action or inaction in which a person knows (or, within reason, should have known) that the action or inaction will place others at risk.
-In order for you and your attorney to prove negligence, the following needs to be shown:

 First, it is necessary to establish “duty”.
 That is, that the at-fault party had a legal duty to see to your safety.
-In the case of a car wreck, simply driving on the road involves sharing that road with others, and each of us has the duty to ensure the safety of other drivers.
+In the case of a car wreck, simply driving on the road involves sharing that road with others, and each of us must ensure the safety of other drivers.
 Second, it is necessary to show that the at-fault driver deviated from this duty.